flutter/website/src/docs/release/breaking-changes/use-maxLengthEnforcement-instead-of-maxLengthEnforced.md

 ### To enforce the limit, but not for composing text

-To avoid truncating text while the user is editing, specify `MaxLengthEnforcement.truncateAfterCompositionEnds`.
+To avoid truncating text while the user is inputting text via composition, specify `MaxLengthEnforcement.truncateAfterCompositionEnds`.
 This behavior allows some Chinese, Japanese, and Korean (CJK) characters to temporarily ignore the limit until editing is complete.

 Code for the implementation: